-Scorpionfishes are named for the venomous fin spines of many in this species.
-The most dangerous of them is the Stonefish, which has caused fatalities from wounds with its spines.
-Fortunately, it does not occur in the Hawaiian Islands (although people have mistakenly called the larger Hawaiian species stonefishes).
-In Tahiti, the stonefish is called nohu.
-Researchers believe early Tahitian immigrants applied the name to the large Hawaiian Scorpionfishes not finding the stonefish in Hawaiian waters.
-Next in venom strength of Hawaiian Scorpionfishes are lionfishes and turkeyfishes.
+Scorpionfishes are named for the venomous fin spines found on many of these species.
+The most dangerous of them is the stonefish, which has caused fatalities from wounding humans with its spines.
+Fortunately, stonefishes (or nohu in Tahitian) do not patrol Hawaiian waters, although people have mistakenly called the larger Hawaiian species stonefishes.
+Researchers believe early Tahitian immigrants applied the name to the large Hawaiian scorpionfishes after failing to find the stonefish in Hawaiian waters.
+Next up in terms of venom strength in Hawaiian scorpionfishes are lionfishes and turkeyfishes.

-The devil scorpionfish has venomous spines down its back and pectoral fins with a bright color warning others of danger.
-The yellow and orange arched stripes and black spots, which show when it scurries away on the ocean floor or over coral reefs where it sits waiting to ambush prey, usually feeding at dusk or during the night.
-Their favorite food is small fishes and crustaceans that unknowingly venture near.
+The devil scorpionfish presents venomous spines down their backs and colorful pectoral fins to warn others of danger.
+Their yellow and orange arched stripes and black spots show when they scurry away across the ocean floor or over coral reefs where they will sit and wait to ambush their prey.
+Devil scorpionfishes usually feed at dusk or during the night and love to feast on small fish and crustaceans that unknowingly venture too close.

-As always when snorkeling and diving stay safe by avoiding touching the reef and never stick your hands into crevasses.
-A sting from scorpionfish in Hawaii is very rare, but so is seeing one.
-Keeping a vigilant eye while snorkeling and diving one might get very lucky to notice this ambush predator waiting on a rock or coral, or even scooting along a sandy seafloor.
+Stay safe when snorkeling or diving by avoiding touching the reef and never sticking your hands into crevasses where these fish or other potentially harmful sea creatures may be hiding.
+A sting from scorpionfish in Hawaiʻi is very rare, but so is seeing one.
+Keep a vigilant eye while exploring underwater, and you may get lucky enough to witness this ambush predator waiting on a rock or coral or even scooting along a sandy seafloor.

-*Due to the constant rotation of animals back to the ocean, the presence of any specific animal cannot be guaranteed.
+*Due to the constant rotation of animals back to the ocean, we cannot guarantee the presence of any specific animal.